couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 ### 13 AmbiguousTimeout

 * Raised When
-  * A timeout occurs and we aren’t sure if the underlying operation has completed.
+  * A timeout occurs and we aren't sure if the underlying operation has completed.
 This normally occurs because we sent the request to the server successfully, but timed out waiting for the response.
 Note that idempotent operations should never return this, as they do not have ambiguity.

 ### 14 UnambiguousTimeout